Naveen3251/Dash-board/README.md

 ,Difficulty in breaking data for data professional,How they happy with their salary and normal life, Favourite programming language for data professionals,Average salary by their Job Title.

-## Different job title in DataScience in Domain
+## Different job title in DataScience Domain
 Data Scientist,Data Architect,Data Analyst,Data Engineer,Data Base developer,Others.

 ##Requirements